su0315/LLM_Contextual_Prompt_MT/README.md

 #### Discourse Phenomena Resolutions for lexical cohesion, formality, pronouns, and verb forms.
 1. We use [MuDA](https://github.com/CoderPat/MuDA) for summarising context.
 Follow the [README](https://github.com/CoderPat/MuDA/blob/main/README.md) for the setup.
 2. To run MuDA tagger on our dataset, in ```muda_eval.sh```, replace ```muda_lang```, ```lang```.
-For example if you want to run MuDA for Japanese, it looks like this, since the language code is slightly different each other.
-(However except for Japanese, you can write the same for both.)
+For example if you want to run MuDA for Japanese, it looks like this, since the language code is slightly different each other (However, except for Japanese, you can write the same for both).
 ```bash
 muda_lang=jp \
 lang=ja \